 The action at Rosenburg is also the kick-off event of the international campaign “Remove the dams!”, which aims to promote the removal of dams, particularly in the Alpine region.
-Together with the Manfred-Hermsen Foundation in Bremen, Germany, Riverwatch will prepare a list of 50 dams to be removed.
+Together with the Manfred-Hermsen Stiftung in Bremen, Germany, Riverwatch will prepare a list of 50 dams to be removed.
 Everyone can participate and suggest particularly harmful dams.
 Anyone can fill in this online questionnaire on the Riverwatch website.

 Without the removal of dams, the legally obligatory goals of the EU Water Framework Directive, which require all rivers to be restored to a good ecological condition by 2027, can never be achieved.

 In the US, about 1,300 hydropower plants and weirs have been taken down since 1998.
 Even in France and Spain an increased number of dams are being removed.

 - HPP Rosenburg: removal of the dam.
 As a first step, the authorities of Upper Austria must obligate the EVN to provide an assessment of the removal according to ecological and economic criteria.

 - In general: in regards to the expansion of any existing plants, the option of removal must always be assessed according to ecological and economic criteria.

 - In regards to administrative proceeding concerning the extension of concessions, the removal of a plant must always be assessed.

 - Owners of weirs and hydropower plants must receive financial support for the removal